 BBC Broadcast Centre & Media Village, London

 The Broadcast Centre was the catalyst for the Media Village development.
 The advent of digital technology required huge new tech infrastructure, combined with a radically new way of working.
-As project architect for the first digital Playout Centre at the original BBC Television Centre and his previous experience with corporate headquarter buildings Paul Cayford guided the corporation in the approval of the business case for the new facility.
+As project architect for the first digital Playout Centre at the original BBC Television Centre and previous experience with corporate headquarter buildings, Paul Cayford guided the corporation in the approval of the business case for the new facility.
 What followed was an exemplary procurement process resulting in a truly outstanding working environment.

 The BBC Broadcast Centre (now run by Red Bee Media) is an exceptional centre for technology and creativity.
 Paul Cayford demonstrated responsibility and achievement in this role of the highest professionalism.